defi-wonderland/handbook/sites/aztec/docs/stack/public-state/storage.md

 Each public storage variable maps to a **storage slot**, which is a ~254-bit field element (`Fr`) that acts as a key in the Public Data Tree.

 Slots are application-defined rather than compiler-assigned.
+Two terms are useful:

+* **Raw slot**: the application-chosen 254-bit key.
+This can be a fixed literal (e.g. `1`, `2`, `3`) or it can be derived by hashing structured inputs (a namespace and indices).
+Not all raw slots are hashed, many layouts use fixed numeric slots.
+* **Siloed slot**: the final on-chain key obtained by combining the contract’s address with the raw slot.

-A raw slot is computed deterministically (typically via a hash) from domain inputs such as:
+When deriving a raw slot via hashing, the inputs typically include:

 * A namespace or field identifier (e.g. variable/selector)
 * Optional indices or struct-field discriminants (for mappings, arrays, etc.)